 So you’ve been trying out every health hack recommended by your friends, relatives, and the know-it-all Internet to lose weight, but to no avail?
 Why not give avocado, chock-a-block with carbs and fats, a try?
-If you’re wondering how a pulpy, creamy fruit that’s full of fat can help you in weight loss, we’re armed with enough proof to convince you.
+If you’re wondering how a pulpy, creamy fruit that’s full of fat can help you, here’s how avocados help with weight loss.

-If snacks are your biggest hurdle in your ‘Mission: Lose pounds’, you’ve found the way out with avocados.
-Avocados keep you feeling fuller for longer, claims a study published in Nutrition Journal.
+If snacks are your biggest hurdle in your ‘Mission: Lose pounds,’ you’ve found the way out with avocados.
+Avocados keep you feeling full longer, claims a study published in Nutrition Journal.
 It takes eating just half a Hass avocado alongside your meal to do that.
-The study participants reported being 40 percent less hungry three hours after eating an avocado and 28 percent less hungry five hours later.1
+The study participants reported being 40 percent less hungry 3 hours after eating an avocado and 28 percent less hungry 5 hours later.1

 With the desire to nibble on between-meal goodies taken out of the equation, thanks to avocados, you can now stick to your weight loss diet better.

 2. Enhances Metabolism

 But diet isn’t all.
 You need to be active, too.
 And if your metabolism is sluggish, despite your best intentions and efforts, physical activity might seem difficult for you.
 That’s where avocados help.
 They are rich in the monounsaturated fatty acid (MUFA) oleic acid, which makes up about 63 percent of the fruit’s MUFA content.2 A meal rich in oleic acid, according to a study published in the American Journal of Clinical Nutrition, could enhance physical activity by 13.5 percent and post-meal metabolism by 4.5 percent compared to a diet rich in saturated fats.3

 This means that one scoop of the buttery flesh of avocado might be all that you need to slog it out at the gym.

 Funnily enough, it’s the fat in the avocado, the MUFAs, that keeps your belly fat away.